Persistence

 Snapshot Configuration

--- Number of snapshots to retain (default: 5)
+-- Number of backup snapshots to retain per table (default: 3)

 Snapshot Files